Kokanee beer: Marketing

-Marketing the brand
+Marketing

-Kokanee started life in the 1960s and initially its sale was restricted to the residents of the interior of British Columbia due to BC liquor laws.
-Later it was marketed with the slogan, "Brewed right in the Kootenays".
-After Labatt bought the Columbia Brewery in 1974, they hired the advertising agency WestCan later to be known as Scali McCabe Sloves whose Vancouver office produced a number of humorous radio and then international award-winning TV campaigns introducing "The Sasquatch", including, for instance, (and still under the name WestCan at the time) two IBA's for TV.
-Two International Broadcast Awards and both introducing the legendary Sasquatch trademark and this success in TV to then take the brand to market domination and peak with a 30% plus brand share in 1986.
-These Sasquatch ads also were featured on the NBC "Tonight Show" as samples of the "World's Best".
+Kokanee was started in the 1960s, and initially its sale was restricted to the residents of the interior of British Columbia due to BC liquor laws.
+Later, it was marketed with the slogan "Brewed right in the Kootenays".
+After Labatt bought the Columbia Brewery in 1974, they hired the advertising agency WestCan, later to be known as Scali McCabe Sloves, whose Vancouver office produced a number of humorous radio and then international award-winning TV campaigns introducing "The Sasquatch".
+Two International Broadcast Awards and both introduced the Sasquatch trademark peak with a 30% plus brand share in 1986.
+These Sasquatch ads were also featured on the NBC Tonight Show as samples of the "World's Best".
 Other later efforts included a mock documentary showing Kokanee bottles migrating up a stream like salmon.
-These helped the brand become the market leader with a share of 17% in 1992.
-The Sasquatch 25 years later still a critical trademark for this effective branding.
+The brand had a share of 17% in 1992.

-In 1992, Labatt hired Beakbane Marketing, Toronto, to revitalize the packaging.
-Unusual for the time, they changed the icon of the Kokanee Glacier to a photo montage that was shot from a helicopter by nature photographer Alec Pytlowany.
-The image of the glacier was used on all packaging materials including bottle labels, cans and cartons.
-At that time a small sasquatch icon was developed and hidden in each design.
+In 1992, Labatt hired Beakbane Marketing, Toronto, to redesign the packaging.
+They changed the icon of the Kokanee Glacier to a photo montage that was shot from a helicopter by nature photographer Alec Pytlowany.
+The image of the glacier was used on all packaging materials, including bottle labels, cans and cartons.
+At that time, a small Sasquatch icon was developed and hidden in each design.